 Database limitations: While Python is in high demand for large-scale web development, it isn't as popular in enterprise development, mainly because database access is limited and underdeveloped compared to other technologies like ODBC.

 Python's versatility, ease of use, and availability make it an attractive programming solution for many of today's most used programs across the internet.
 In fact, you don't have to go far to see Python in action, as you can see by the websites below that are among Python users.

 Developers use Python for everything from system building to system administration, and Google has always considered it among its most vital languages.
-Python's creator, Guido Van Rossum, joined the Google team in 2005, working there until 2012.
-The company's motto, "Python where we can, C++ where we must," describes just how much it relies on this versatile programming language.
+Python's creator Guido Van Rossum worked at Google between 2005 and 2012.
+The company's motto, "Python where we can, C++ where we must," describes just how much the teams rely on this versatile programming language.
 Core search algorithms, APIs, and Google App Engine are just a few ways Google uses Python.

 Learn in-demand skills like Python, Git, and IT automation to advance your career